JoPe99/helsinki-city-bike/README.md

 #### Testing

-I had very limited experience with testing before the project, only one project where I used Mocha/Chai.
+I had very limited experience with testing before the project, only one project where I had used Mocha/Chai.
 For those reasons Mocha/Chai were used in this project too.
 For the very small amount of backend tests created, JUnit 5 was used.
-Testing obviously is extremely important in software development, and I am very happy to learn more as time goes on.
+Cypress was very easy to use and create tests with, much to learn about Cypress and effiecient E2E testing too.
+Testing obviously is extremely important in software development, and I am very happy to learn more about software testing in future projects.

 The Github Actions pipeline takes a long time to execute the tests, and I'm sure it could be optimized some way.
 I had used Github Actions once before.